With this quick yeast rolls recipe, you can have yeast dinner rolls ready in one hour! These easy dinner rolls are buttery, fluffy, and so wonderful!

 - Brush with egg wash: In a small bowl, use a fork to beat the egg with the water.
 Brush the top of rolls with the egg mixture.
 (You will not use up the mix.
 Discard what's left.)

 - Bake the rolls: Bake in the preheated oven for 15 minutes, until golden.
+The internal temperature should be at least 190°F. If using a smaller pan and rolls are crowded, may need 5 to 10 more minutes.

 - Brush tops with additional butter: Remove the baked rolls from the oven and brush immediately with melted butter.
 (I like to use salted butter for this.)